Private Cyst Removal Services London

 - If a cyst is interfering with your confidence.
 Cysts on the face may fall into this category.

-Usually an epidermoid or pilar cyst is a small, semi-spherical lump just under the skin.
-It is not painful and it does not produce fluid or pus.
+Both epidermoid and pilar cysts are normally small, semi-spherical lumps that appear just under the skin.
+They are not painful and do not produce fluid or pus.

 If the cyst becomes infected, the skin around it becomes red and the cyst may feel sore or itchy.
 The cyst may burst, releasing yellowish pus, which can smell unpleasant.